Order in the chaos: eccentric black hole binary mergers in triples formed via strong binary-binary scatterings: Numerical simulations of non-hierarchical triples

 \subsection{The impact of coplanarity, inclination, $e$ and $\varpi$: orbital flipping and BHB merger}

 SET5 to SET8 are designed to better understand nearly coplanar systems and to further constrain the differences between prograde and retrograde configurations.

 In SET5 to SET8, the triple has a large probability to produce a binary and an unbound single.
-In coplanar prograde models (SET 5), we find the maximum number of disruptions, $N_{\rm dis} = 1908$, corresponding to $\sim 95.5\%$ of the models investigated.
-Nearly coplanar retrograde models (SET 7) have a somewhat smaller number of disrupted triples, $N_{\rm dis} = 1753$, at around $87.7\%$.
-The BHB emerging from the triple evolution has a final merger time at least 10 times smaller than its initial value in over $45\%$ of the cases, depending on the initial inclination.
-The maximum percentage is achieved in fully coplanar retrograde models (SET 8), where the number of models with decreased $t_\gw$ is $N_{\rm mer} = 1343$, corresponding to $65\%$.
+In coplanar prograde models (SET5), we find the maximum number of disruptions, $N_{\rm dis} = 1908$, corresponding to $\sim 95.4\%$ of the models investigated.
+Nearly coplanar retrograde models (SET7) have a somewhat smaller number of disrupted triples, $N_{\rm dis} = 1753$, at around $87.7\%$.
+The BHB emerging from the triple break-up has a final merger time at least 10 times smaller than its initial value in over $45.7 - 67.2\%$ of the cases, depending on the initial inclination, and maximizes in the case of co-planar retrograde orbits with a mildly eccentric outer binary (SET6).
+A comparison between all these quantities, summarized in Table \ref{tab:5}, suggests that the most effective configuration in producing merging BHBs is fully co-planar and retrograde.

-For SET4 which spans the full range of inclination from 0 to $180^{\circ}$, we examine how the percentage of models for which $t_\gw$ decreases by a factor of 10, $f_{0.1}$, of those having a final $t_\gw$ value below 14 Gyr, $f_{\rm mer}$, and those being disrupted, $f_{\rm dis}$, vary at varying the initial inclination.
-A comparison between all these quantities, summarized in table \ref{tt2}, suggests that the most effective configuration in producing merging BHBs is fully co-planar and retrograde.